 - Also, some sliced green or red bell peppers would be a nice touch

-You can serve this Vegan One-Pot Chili Mac and Cheese with a side of Rustic Fig and Pecan bread.
+You can serve this Vegan Chili Mac and Cheese with a side of Vegan Garlic Bread.
 Wouldn’t that be perfect?
 I love dipping freshly baked bread into chili.
-It’s so nice.
-I think this Vegan Corn Casserole would be pretty tasty on the side as well.
+Of course, Vegan Cornbread would work great for that as well.